yyd19981117/Graphml-To-Mininet/README.md

 #### Multiple Operations

-./gentopo.sh
+./gen_topo.sh

 This will convert all .graphml files in the same folder to Mininet topologies.
 They will be put in the /mini-topologies folder under the current directory.
+The generated topologies by this shell script will support STP by default.
+To generate STP-disabled topologies, you can modify and Remove the "--stp" option in  the script "gen_topo.sh".

 #### Arguments (Only for single operation)

--f, -file: Input file name including ".graphml".
+-f, --file: Input file name including ".graphml".
 This argument is required.

--o, -output: Output file name, if not exist, the output file will be named as "{$Input_File_Name}" + "-Mininet-Topo.py"
+-o, --output: Output file name, if not exist, the output file will be named as "{$Input_File_Name}" + "-Mininet-Topo.py"

--b, -bw, -bandwidth: Use this to set the bandwidth if some of the link bandwidth data is missing in .graphml, default 128Mbps.
+-b, --bw, --bandwidth: Use this to set the bandwidth if some of the link bandwidth data is missing in .graphml, default 128Mbps.

--c, -controller: Remote SDN controller IP address, default 127.0.0.1.
+-c, --controller: Remote SDN controller IP address, default 127.0.0.1.

--p, -port: The port number for controller to communicate with Mininet, default 6633.
+-p, --port: The port number for controller to communicate with Mininet, default 6633.

+-s, --stp: Enable Spanning Tree Protocol (STP) to OpenvSwitch for loops.
+When running topologire, the STP enabled scripts will inform that the controller needs extra time to generate spanning trees.
+No following arguments is required for this option.

 ## Performance Improvements